rivaldofez/foocarie/README.md

 <!-- ACKNOWLEDGMENTS -->
 ## Acknowledgments

-This apps in one of my Submission while learning Android at Dicoding Indonesia
+This apps in one of my Submission while learning Flutter at Dicoding Indonesia

 <!-- MARKDOWN LINKS & IMAGES -->